 - A virus enters a healthy cell.

-- It attaches to the cell’s DNA and tries to change the genetic code, instructing how your body is built and maintained.
+- It attaches to the cell’s DNA and tries to change the genetic code, instructing how cells in your body grow and are maintained.

-- That causes the cell to behave abnormally.
+- That causes the cells to behave abnormally.

 - Some abnormal cells replicate out of control, creating a cancerous tumor.